tinspham209/memories-application/README.md

-# Mini Project: Memories Application
+# Project: Memories Application

 ## Date:

-- Part 1 + 2: 02 - Nov - 2020 ~> 08 - Nov - 2020
+- Phrase 1 + 2: 02 - Nov - 2020 ~> 08 - Nov - 2020
-- Part 3 (Auth): 29 - Jan - 21
+- Phrase 3 (Authentication): 26 - Mar - 2021

 ### Description

-- a simple social media app that allows users to post interesting events that happened in their lives.
+- A simple social media app that allows users to post interesting events that happened in their lives.
 - Build and Deploy a Full Stack MERN App
   - React
   - Redux
   - Node
   - Express
   - MongoDB
+- Authentication:
+  - Login with Email (JWT)
+  - Login with Google
+  - Token Expiry
+- Role for Users
+  - User can views the posts, but can't like or any actions
+  - Login for create new post
+  - Only delete/edit information of posts that user's was create
+- Responsive is support for all screen

 ### Screenshot